khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 [[Example:new-button-dashed]]

-### Dark and Inverted

-Some circumstances are exceptions in that they require a different button style than normal to still be accessible.
-When the UI is darker than normal, a dark or inverted button style may be required.
-These button styles are only possible for tertiary category buttons.

-Todo: Add live component block with code example

 ## Combinations

 Buttons come in many different combinations to fit different situations.
 Some trigger a dropdown while others combine multiple similar actions together